nrfconnect/sdk-nrf/samples/openthread/coprocessor/README.rst

 Depending on the configuration, the sample uses the :ref:`thread_architectures_designs_cp_ncp` architecture or :ref:`thread_architectures_designs_cp_rcp` architecture.

 The sample is based on Zephyr's :ref:`zephyr:coprocessor-sample` sample.
-However, it customizes Zephyr's sample to the |NCS| requirements (for example, by increasing the stack size dedicated for the user application), and also extends it with several features:
+However, it customizes Zephyr's sample to fulfill the |NCS| requirements (for example, by increasing the stack size dedicated for the user application), and also extends it with features such as:

-* Increased mbedTLS heap size.
+* Increased Mbed TLS heap size.
 * Lowered main stack size to increase user application space.
 * No obsolete configuration options.
 * Vendor hooks for co-processor architecture allowing users to extend handled properties by their own, customized functionalities.

 This sample supports optional :ref:`ot_coprocessor_sample_vendor_hook_extension` and :ref:`logging extension <ot_coprocessor_sample_logging>`, which can be turned on or off independently.
 See :ref:`ot_coprocessor_sample_config_files` for details.

+Requirements
+************

+The sample supports the following development kits for testing the network status:

+.. table-from-rows:: /includes/sample_board_rows.txt
+   :header: heading
+   :rows: nrf52840dk_nrf52840, nrf52840dongle_nrf52840, nrf52833dk_nrf52833, nrf21540dk_nrf52840

+To test the sample, you need at least one development kit.
+You can use additional development kits programmed with the Co-processor sample for the :ref:`optional testing of network joining <ot_coprocessor_sample_testing_more_boards>`.

+Moreover, the sample requires a Userspace higher layer process running on your device to communicate with the MCU co-processor part.
+This sample uses `wpantund`_ as reference.

 Overview
 ********